1. Consider the Costs of an Active v Passive Portfolio

 4. Beware the Additional Costs of ‘In-House’ Services

-Advisers whose businesses are aligned or owned by large financial groups also tend to recommend in house super, insurance and investments (check your adviser’s Financial Services Guide to see who owns the license they practice under).
+Advisers whose businesses are aligned or owned by large financial groups also tend to recommend in-house super, insurance and investments (check your adviser’s Financial Services Guide to see who owns the license they practice under).

-Non-aligned advisers spend their time scrutinising every option in the market place.
+Independent financial advisers spend their time scrutinising every option in the market place.

 5. Check Your Financial Planner Doesn’t Gain More From Their Advice Than You Do